1st1/async_pep/pep-async.rst

 Asynchronous Iterators and "async for"
 --------------------------------------

-An asynchronous iterator will be able to call asynchronous code in its magic **next** implementation.
+An asynchronous iterator is be able to call asynchronous code in its magic **next** implementation.
 A new iteration protocol is proposed: an object that supports asynchronous iteration must implement a ``__aiter__`` asynchronous method, which must in turn return an object with ``__anext__`` asynchronous